Head of Texas School Safety Center discusses final intruder detection audits report

-Dr. Kathy Martinez-Prather told KVUE's Jenni Lee on Thursday that the findings from the final intruder detection audits report showed the importance of continued training for teachers, staff and students.
+Dr. Kathy Martinez-Prather told KVUE's Jenni Lee that the findings from the state's final intruder detection audits report showed the importance of continued training for teachers, staff and students.

 The report also showed that once inspectors entered the school, they were not stopped a majority of the time.

-Dr. Martinez-Prather said the Texas Education Agency will take over the inspections.
+Martinez-Prather said the Texas Education Agency (TEA) will now take over the inspections.

 The audits became state law after the mass shooting in Uvalde in May 2022.
 A subsequent investigation revealed that the gunman entered Robb Elementary School through an unlocked door before he shot and killed 19 students and two teachers.